bpk68/university-of-york.github.io/styles/css-styles.md

 BEM splits components’ classes into three groups:

--Block: The sole root of the component.
+- Block: The sole root of the component.
--Element: A component part of the Block.
+- Element: A component part of the Block.
--Modifier: A variant or extension of the Block.
+- Modifier: A variant or extension of the Block.

 As a quick, non-complete example: